 Holly: There’s also more pressure to buy in a boutique, at least if you’re a nice sort of person.
 Whenever I go to a boutique I feel like I should buy at least a small item to make their time worthwhile, even when I haven’t had the greatest experience.

 Case in point, I visited a really well-known lingerie boutique in New York with my fiancé this past February.
 I’d been looking forward to visiting them all week.
 I’d set aside money specifically to purchase from them.
 I’d been talking them up for several days.
 And when I walked into the store, they acted like I wasn’t even there.
 Other people that came in after me were helped straight away, but I was treated like I was invisible.
 It was so bad that even my guy (who doesn’t normally pay attention to this sort of thing) asked what the problem was we left.
-Needless to say, I didn’t buy anything.
+Needless to say, I didn’t buy a single item.
 But I also don’t announce that I’m a lingerie blogger when I visit boutiques, so maybe my treatment has something to do with that?

 Holly: I’ve still had bad boutique experiences when they know I’m a lingerie blogger.
 A friend had made the appointment for me the last time I went to get fitted at a well-known boutique, so they knew I was a lingerie writer.
 The boutique owner still asked if I was pregnant upon seeing my size 12/14 body and tried to sell me a bra that didn’t fit at the end.
 I talked to another online lingerie boutique owner after all of this, who gave me the best advice I’ve ever heard about boutiques.
 “If you don’t walk out of there in a fabulous bra that fits while feeling fabulous about yourself, the boutique didn’t do their jobs right.”